wdi-sf-march-2014/notes/APIsAndJSON/apis_and_json.md

 ## Objectives
 * Understand what an API is and why it's useful
-* Get comfortable with the JSON format
+* Parse and use JSON data
+* Use Typheous to make an API request

 # What is an API?
 An API is an application programming interface.

 ## Why APIs
 * Abstraction layer for making requests
 * Creates reusable functionality
-*